Mercer County, Pennsylvania: Recreation

 There is one Pennsylvania state park in Mercer County.
 Maurice K. Goddard State Park, named for Maurice K. Goddard, former Secretary of the Pennsylvania Department of Environmental Resources, is just off exit 130 of Interstate 79 on Pennsylvania Route 358 near Stoneboro.

+The Shenango River Lake has camping and boating facilities operated by the Army Corps of Engineers.

 The Wendell August Forge, the last remaining working forge in the state, was open to the public for tours, but it burned down on March 6, 2010.
 It has since reopened in new facilities.

 Mercer County Court House built in 1909.